 Interest Rates and Loanable Funds

 Interest is the price paid for the use of money.
-Borrowers exchange the ability to purchase today in exchange for purchasing in the future — some of the money they receive in the future will be used to repay the loan.
-Interest is stated as a percentage of the amount borrowed, simplifying the comparison of different borrowing opportunities.
+Borrowers exchange the ability to buy today in exchange for buying later — some of the money they receive later will be used to repay the loan.
+Interest is stated as a percentage of the amount borrowed, simplifying comparing different borrowing opportunities.

 Money can be saved, spent, or held.
 Lower interest rates promote borrowing and spending and discourage saving, while higher interest rates have the opposite effect.
 Low interest rates also promote liquidity, holding money for small purchases or emergencies.
 However, higher interest rates decrease liquidity because the opportunity cost of holding money.